 - Use it as a dip and serve it with keto crackers, keto pretzels, zucchini chips, or salami chips.

-- Drizzle it over keto tacos.
+- Drizzle it on keto tacos.

 - Use it to make cauliflower mac and cheese.